Sindri-Labs/verifiable-fhe-paper/README.md

 The answer to this noise problem is also the biggest obstacle to verifiable FHE in practice: the bootstrapping operation.
 In this, we encode the decryption operation in terms of FHE operations on the ciphertext - the output of this bootstrapping circuit will map to the same plaintext as its input, but the output has tight bounds on its noise level.

-> Aside: Bootstrapping has an interesting history - Gentry's [original FHE scheme](https://crypto.stanford.edu/craig/craig-thesis.pdf), was theoretically bootstrappable, but the projected overheads were very high, and it wasn't implemented in practice.
-Later schemes of the 2010s opted to avoid bootstrapping altogether, instead providing schemes that could be leveled to a fixed noise operating budget.
-[TFHE](https://tfhe.github.io/tfhe/) stands out as a fast FHE scheme with an actually performant bootstrapping operation.
+> Aside: If you're interested in learning about TFHE, check out this [video presentation](https://www.youtube.com/watch?v=npoHSR6-oRw) by one of the authors, and her [detailed writeup of TFHE](https://www.zama.ai/post/tfhe-deep-dive-part-1).

 Presented at ZK12, [Towards Verifiable FHE in Practice](https://www.youtube.com/watch?v=81xAuSQ78EM&list=PLj80z0cJm8QFy2umHqu77a8dbZSqpSH54&index=20) changes this landscape, with an actual ZK proof of the TFHE bootstrapping circuit ([paper](https://eprint.iacr.org/2024/451.pdf)).
 The code for this project is stored in this [repository](https://github.com/Sindri-Labs/verifiable-fhe-paper), which is a fork of their work.
 The upstream [verifiable FHE code repository](https://github.com/zama-ai/verifiable-fhe-paper) contains a full implementation of the bootstrapping circuit proving and verification.
 Be forewarned, this is a prototype, proving time is slow - this is a complex, recursive proving circuit - but the point is that the capability now exists.
 And things can only get better from here.

+> Aside: Bootstrapping has an interesting history - Gentry's [original FHE scheme](https://crypto.stanford.edu/craig/craig-thesis.pdf), was theoretically bootstrappable, but the projected overheads were very high, and it wasn't implemented in practice.
+The next generation of schemes in the 2010s opted to avoid bootstrapping altogether, instead providing schemes that could be leveled to a fixed noise operating budget or computation size.
+[TFHE](https://tfhe.github.io/tfhe/) stands out as a fast FHE scheme with an actually performant bootstrapping operation.

 Our goal with this project is to build upon the verifiable FHE work by decoupling the different parties to such a computation.
 The entity performing the computation needn't be the one generating or verifying the proof, or the one generating the keys and plaintext.
 When built with `cargo`, the final set of binaries will include:
     * vfhe_encrypt      - create keys, plaintext, and ciphertext, and write to files
+    * vfhe_bootstrap    - perform just the bootstrapping locally (not implemented yet)
     * vfhe_prove_local  - perform bootstrapping and generate proof of correctness
     * vfhe_prove_sindri - same as above, but via [Sindri](https://sindri.app)
     * vfhe_verify       - verify a proof generated locally or remotely